Tribunals in the United Kingdom

-Decisions of the commissioners were published and a loose leaf Digest of Commissioners Decisions was produced by HMSO, compiled by Desmond Neligan OBE, a retired National Insurance Commissioner.

-Social security and child support tribunals were brought into a common administration system by the Tribunals, Courts and Enforcement Act 2007.

 History

-The earliest extant tribunal are the General Commissioners of Income Tax created in 1799.
+The earliest extant tribunal is the General Commissioners of Income Tax created in 1799.

 Early twentieth century (1911–1945)

-The UK tribunal system can be seen as beginning with the coming into force of the National Insurance Act 1911 which provided for adjudication of disputes by appeal to the Insurance Commissioners, and from there to the county court.
+The UK tribunal system can be seen as beginning with the coming into force of the National Insurance Act 1911 which provided for adjudication of disputes by appeal to the Insurance Commissioners, and from there to a county court.
 During the twentieth century, UK government ministers acquired more and more power and were vested with decisions that affected the day-to-day life of citizens.

 Post World War II (1945–1957)

 In 1954, the government was embarrassed by the Crichel Down affair which focused public fears about maladministration and the abuse of executive authority.
 The magnitude and complexity of ministerial decisions had caused many such decisions gradually to be delegated to a growing number of tribunals and in 1955, the government used the debate created by Crichel Down to order a committee under Sir Oliver Franks to report on administrative tribunals and inquiries, though not ministerial decisions of the kind that Crichel Down had exposed.

 The Franks Report was published in July 1957 and its principal effect was to move tribunals from an executive and administrative model towards a judicial footing.
 Franks identified three principles for the operation of tribunals: